KARTHIK-PRASANNAKUMAR/KARTHIK-PRASANNAKUMAR/README.md

 **Data Analyst | Microsoft Certified Power BI Data Analyst (PL-300)**

 Welcome to my GitHub!
 I am a passionate data professional who loves turning messy, complex datasets into clear, actionable stories.
-With a background in Data Science and over two years of experience in the IT industry, I thrive on building robust data pipelines and designing interactive dashboards that genuinely drive business decisions[cite: 1].
+With a background in Data Science and over two years of experience in the IT industry, I thrive on building robust data pipelines and designing interactive dashboards that genuinely drive business decisions.

-When I am not querying databases or building machine learning models, I am always looking for new ways to optimize data workflows!

 ### 🌍 Quick Facts About Me
 * 💼 **Currently:** Working as a Data Analyst Intern at Fortray Global Services LTD, where I build interactive dashboards and optimize SQL queries to improve reporting efficiency[cite: 1].